 - Cost per click (CPC) – is a dollar value you pay for each click or another type of action (conversion, sale, etc.).

 - Conversion rate — refers to what percentage of your ads lead to the desired action (e.g., a sale or a subscription).

 - Return on ad spend (ROAS) – is the amount of revenue you earn for each dollar spent on ads.

 The efficiency section of the report houses the defining numbers.
 It provides an overview of your overall ads performance, in which you can compare and form conclusions on the composite ROAS figures with TACoS and blended CPC figures.
 It also presents a weekly split for all the metrics above and a daily view for the tracked 14 days.

 - Monthly Ad Spend and Paid Conversion Rates

 - Monthly TACoS

-While looking at the best seller rank for all your products is useful to predict their sales efficiency, it won’t give you the exact data, nor let you know what their sales were like a few months or a year ago.
-Remember, sales fluctuate all year, so analyzing an item’s current ranking won’t help.
-However, analyzing the Sales History of your top selling products will help you analyze & approach the Products that need immediate attention.
-With a period overview like this, you are able to compare the sales of the most performing and worst performing ASINs, using a single chart.
+While looking at the best seller rank for all your products is helpful to predict their sales efficiency, it will not give you the exact data nor let you know what their sales were like a few months or a year ago.
+Remember, sales fluctuate all year, so analyzing an item’s current ranking will not help.
+For example, with a period overview like the one in the table and charts above, you can compare the sales of the best performing and worst performing ASINs using a single diagram.